tanberry/learnings/gitmagic.md

    c. select at least two reviewers.
 6. Click  **Create pull request**.

+## To fetch a remote PR into your local repo

+`git fetch origin pull/$ID/head:$BRANCHNAME` where `$ID` is the pull request id and `$BRANCHNAME` is the name of the new branch that you want to create.
+Once you have created the branch, then simply run:

+`git checkout $BRANCHNAME`
+For instance, let's imagine you want to checkout pull request #2 from the origin main branch:

+`git fetch origin pull/2/head:MASTER`
+See the official GitHub documentation for more.

 ## Cheatsheets

 Here's a good [general overview](https://www.freecodecamp.org/news/git-cheat-sheet-and-best-practices-c6ce5321f52/) of common git commands.